 - 6 insurance companies in the area

-- 23 restaurants in the county
+- 23 manufacturing plants in the state

 - You can modify words to suit the benefits: